-On behalf of the Board of Directors, I would like to express my appreciation to all our shareholders for your continued support.
+On behalf of the Board of Directors, I would like to express my appreciation to all our shareholders for their continued support.
 To our valued Board of Directors, thank you for your unwavering counsel and leadership.
-I would also like to thank our management and staff for your hard work and contribution to propel Enviro-Hub forward.
+I would also like to thank our management and staff for their hard work and contributions in propelling Enviro-Hub forward.